SqueezyDough/browser-technologies-1920/README.md

 * No browser support for imports

 Possible fix:
-* Use a buildtool to compile css variables to normal css values.
+* Use a build tool to compile css variables to normal css values.
 A build tool can also minify javascript into a single file which will fix javascript form working on IE11, because it won't support imports.
 * Fetch can be replaced with its older brother XmlHttpRequest which is supported on all browsers, both old and new.
 * Add support queries to create a fallback for transform properties.